daniel89710/lightNet/README.md

 ### SQLite Log Storage

-lightNet supports storing training logs in SQLite databases, making it easier to analyze and visualize training progress over time.
+LightNet supports storing training logs in SQLite databases, making it easier to analyze and visualize training progress over time.
 This feature enables users to efficiently manage their training logs and better understand the performance of their models.

 ## Installation

-Please follow the darknet installation instructions to set up lightNet on your machine.
+Please follow the darknet installation instructions to set up LightNet on your machine.
 Additionaly, you need install sqlite3-dev.

 ```
 sudo apt-get install libsqlite3-dev